 As someone who is most likely learning or learned English as a second language, you understand how crucial it is (or was) to memorize at least SOME words and phrases while you are learning.
+That's what the American accent training team at Pronunciation Workshop is passionate about—helping you better understand and pronounce the English language for your personal success.

 Experts at the University of South Carolina have said that to be successful at things like attending English-speaking universities that you will need a large vocabulary.